 “It’s important for children to know they can trust adults and the doctors who are in charge, and that they are doing their best to take care of the situation.”

 I can’t attend my usual face-to-face therapy or support group.
 What are some alternatives?

 How can I navigate the news and social media in a healthy way?

 “For social media, what makes a lot of sense generally is to choose your sources, those which you really trust, government or otherwise, and to reduce your consumption.
 It is good to do things that are separate from corona.
 It makes sense to structure your day and also incorporate things from before, like a nice book.”

-— Lisa Classen, CHS Clinical Director
+— Lisa Classen, CHS Psychologist

 It’s important to get your news through trusted sources and stick to facts.
 Here are some good sources of information in Belgium: